 The Borderlands Institute, informed by Brite’s ethos of transforming scholarship, justice, and practice perspective, aims to bring border awareness issues to students, faculty, and religious and community leaders in ways that will effectively shape their respective ministerial work and/or research.
 Specifically, the grant will enable students to travel to the U.S./Mexico border to learn about border related issues.
 The grant will also make possible the bringing of scholars and religious and community leaders to critically reflect on borderlands topics, such as immigration, the environment, and human trafficking.
 And the grant will allow for Brite to support a summer institute for local church leaders for theological leadership development in the area of the borderlands.
 The Borderlands Institute is funded by the Henry Luce Foundation for Theological Education.

-Dr. Francisco Lozada, Jr. will serve as faculty director on the project.
+Dr. Francisco Lozada, Jr. serves as faculty director on the project.